Provinces to confront Morneau over dividing legal-marijuana proceeds

 Federal and provincial sales taxes would be applied on top of the excise tax, but governments are aiming to ensure the total cost stays reasonable so as to keep black marketeers at bay.

-Also on the table tonight and Monday will be the federal government's proposed tweaks to the formula behind equalization payments, as well as the three-year review of the Canada Pension Plan and the state of the global economy, including a presentation by Bank of Canada governor Stephen Poloz.
+Also on the table Sunday and Monday will be the three-year review of the Canada Pension Plan and the federal government's proposed tweaks to the formula behind equalization payments.

-Talks are also expected to resume on a national strategy to improve the sharing of information on corporate ownership between jurisdictions, a measure designed to clamp down on tax avoidance, tax evasion, money laundering and terrorist financing.
+Equalization is designed to help poorer provincial governments provide public services that are reasonably comparable to those in other provinces.

+On Sunday, Ottawa released the 2018-19 equalization payments for the federation's so-called "have-not" provinces.
+The same six will receive cash through the $18.9-billion federal program: Quebec, Manitoba, Nova Scotia, New Brunswick, Prince Edward Island and Ontario.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.